pypy/pypy.org/posts/2025/01/state-of-tracing.md

 ## Tracing, the good

-Let's now discuss some of the advantages of tracing that go beyond the ease of using tracing for a meta-JIT.
+Let's now actually get to he heart of Shriram's question and discuss some of the advantages of tracing that go beyond the ease of using tracing for a meta-JIT.

-Tracing allows for doing very aggressive [partial inlining](https://www.cs.fsu.edu/~xyuan/INTERACT-15/papers/paper11.pdf), following just the hot path through lots of layers of abstraction, is obviously often really useful for generating fast code
+Tracing allows for doing very aggressive [partial inlining](https://www.cs.fsu.edu/~xyuan/INTERACT-15/papers/paper11.pdf), Following just the hot path through lots of layers of abstraction is obviously often really useful for generating fast code.

 It's definitely possible to achieve the same effect in a method-based context with [path splitting](https://dl.acm.org/doi/pdf/10.1145/117954.117955).
-But it requires a lot more implementation work and is not trivial, because the path [execution counts](https://dl.acm.org/doi/10.1145/504282.504295) of inlined functions can often be very call-site dependent, and tracing gives you call-site dependent path splitting "for free".
+But it requires a lot more implementation work and is not trivial, because the path [execution counts](https://dl.acm.org/doi/10.1145/504282.504295) of inlined functions can often be very call-site dependent.
+Tracing, on the other hand, gives you call-site dependent path splitting "for free".

-(The aggressive partial inlining and path splitting is even more important in the meta-tracing context of PyPy, where some of inlined layers are a part of the language runtime, and where rare corner cases that are never executed in practice are basically absolutely everywhere.)
+(The aggressive partial inlining and path splitting is even more important in the meta-tracing context of PyPy, where some of inlined layers are a part of the language runtime, and where rare corner cases that are never executed in practice are everywhere.)

-Another advantage of tracing is that it makes a whole bunch of optimizations really easy to implement, because there are (to first approximation) no control flow merges.
+Another advantage of tracing is that it makes a number of optimizations really easy to implement, because there are (to first approximation) no control flow merges.
 This makes all the optimizations that we do (super-)[local optimizations](https://en.wikipedia.org/wiki/Optimizing_compiler#Local_vs._global_scope),